 What do Care Coordinators do?

-Care Coordinators make sure that their client’s doctors, specialists, and providers are talking to each other properly, and that the client's needs are being met.
-Care Coordinators also help clients navigate the healthcare system--from finding providers to scheduling appointments.
+Care Coordinators make sure that their patient’s doctors, specialists, and providers are talking to each other properly, and that the patient's needs are being met.
+Care Coordinators also help patients navigate the healthcare system--from finding providers to scheduling appointments.

 What kinds of things do Care Coordinators help people with?

 - making sure that doctors are talking to each other and the client about their care

 - helping the client understand and remember confusing information

 - getting care when the client is discharged from the hospital